bayesiains/reading-group/README.md

 # Bayesiains Reading Group

-*Time and place*: 2-3pm on Thursdays, IF 5.02
+*Time and place*: 9.30am on Wednesdays, IF 1.16

 ## Topics/papers